minghinshi/Revision-Tool/README.md

 # Revision Tool
-*Asks questions and check your answers.*
+*Asks questions and checks your answers.*

 This is a school project.